musevlt/mpdaf/doc/cube.rst

 examples will be to create a version of the above data-cube that has had the continuum background subtracted.
 For each image pixel, a low-order polynomial will be fitted to the spectrum of that pixel.
-This results in a polynomial curve that approximates the continnum spectrum of the pixel.
+This results in a polynomial curve that approximates the continuum spectrum of the pixel.
 This polynomial is then subtracted from the spectrum of that pixel, and the difference spectrum is recorded in a new output cube.

-To illustrate the procedure, we start by fitting the continuum to the overal spectrum that was obtained in the previous example:
+To illustrate the procedure, we start by fitting the continuum to the overall spectrum that was obtained in the previous example:

 .. ipython::